krloer/ctf_krloer_com/content/_index.md

 # Welcome to ctf.krloer.com

-Welcome to my page, where I will post writeups and other CybSec-related posts.
+Welcome to my page, where I will post writeups for CTFs and other Cyber Security related events.
 Navigate the page with the bar on the left, and feel free to look at or contribute to the code on GitHub.

 ## Browse the page by event